Burnout recovery

 Summary

-Worn out from excessive overwork, finally, the emotional damage caused by a close death has hit me.
-I have found myself burned out, in a fragile state where my usual control, responsibility, and steadfastness have given out.
-Panic attacks, depression, and a general collapsing of my self ensued, and a degree of emotional instability remains.
+Worn out from excessive overwork, finally, the emotional damage caused by a close death hit me.
+I found myself burned out, in a fragile state where my usual control, responsibility, and steadfastness have given out.
+Panic attacks, depression, and a general collapse ensued.
+Some residual side-effects, like migraines, have remained.This is my story, and how I first sought to remedy this state, to ‘fix it’, only to find that it is not as simple a logic as that thinking allows.

 Burnout Recovery Update: